-In 2022-23 Julian House Trading Limited's turnover from sales was £373k (compared to £412k in 2021-22).
-This is in part down to the fact that there are now only 2 bike workshops that remain open, as the Bristol workshop was closed during the 2021-22 year.
+In 2023-24 Julian House Trading Limited's turnover from sales was £291k (compared to £373k in 2022-23).
+This is in part down to the fact that there is now only one bike workshop that remains open, as the Trowbridge workshop was closed during the year.

-The overall result for the year was a loss of £25k (compared to a loss of £5k in 2021-22).
-While this is not quite the result we hoped for, this includes a £25k fully costed contribution to Julian House for shared central services as well as £8k one off costs incurred from a restructuring exercise to help our bike workshops operate more efficiently in the longer term.
-A new process was implemented for the stock take and this led to a one-off difference which created an additional expense.
+The overall result for the year was a loss of £37k (compared to a loss of £25k in 2022-23).
+While this is not quite the result we hoped for, this includes a £25k fully costed contribution to Julian House for shared central services as well as a £45k deficit incurred by the Trowbridge bike workshop which closed with resultant one-off redundancy and dilapidation costs.